 - Invoke a text editor of your choice, such as Emacs, VI, or Notepad; or launch the Text Editor from within the Vivado® IDE.

-This results in a new project directory created on disk.
-However, you want to make sure that the project is created in the right location to find source files referenced by the script.
+In Lab 4, you started your project by creating a project; here you will begin by creating an in- memory design, and reading source files.
+However, you want to first make sure that the Tcl script is in the right location to find source files referenced by the script.

 - Add the following line to your Tcl script to change to the appropriate directory